 Why are HR automations so pervasive?
 And how are organizations automating the employee workflows mentioned above—among others?

 We’ll tackle both questions.
 That way, you’ll know why HR automations are so important as well as how you can implement them successfully.
+But to start, let’s align on the meaning of HR automation.

 How enterprise automation transforms HR processesDownload whitepaper